milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Cafe Intro.md

 Ingram: ". . .pfft."

 *A snicker creeps up from behind.
-I spin around, finding myself face to face with Ingram once again.
-Ingram covers his mouth in a futile attempt to stifle his laugh.
+I spin around, finding myself face to face with Ingram once again.*

+*He covers his mouth in a futile attempt to stifle his laugh.
 I could see his entire body shaking to keep it in as I feel my cheeks burning with embarrassment.*

 Ingram: "S-sorry, I didn't mean to interrupt your. . ."

 Emi: "I thought you went to go fill up the display case!"

-Ingram: "I was going to, but I forgot to tell you something.
-Though I didn't expect you to slap yourself as soon as I turned my back. . ."
+Ingram: "I was going to, but I forgot to tell you something."

+Ingram: "Though I didn't expect you to slap yourself as soon as I turned my back. . ."

-*Ingram nearly slips at the end of his sentence, but manages to keep himself together.
+*Ingram nearly slips at the end of his sentence, but manages to keep himself together.*

 Emi: "(. . . isn't he enjoying this a little too much?)"